brodsa/loopitoy/README.md

 2. Click on the green button 'Create New Instance' at the right top corner.
 3. Fill out the form.
 Specify database name > Select Region > Leave the data center default > Review > Create Instance.
 4. You will be redirected to the overview off all instances, click on the created database instance to see details about database.
-5. Copy the URL and assign it to the environment variable `DATABASE_URL` in `env.py`
+5. Copy the URL and assign it to the environment variable `DATABASE_URL` in `env.py` and add the logic to use the URL for production environment.

 #### Setup Production Environment on Heroku